 4 - Cover up with clothes but remember that loose weave items and even thin white linen can let the sun's rays through.
 Also, from personal experience, pay particular attention to lotioning up the areas around necklines and sleeves - those clothes do slip and slide around quite often during the day.

-6 – Swimming is great for the heart but sloppy for the skin.
-Or in other words, 85% of suncream protection is gone by the time you’ve emerged from your dip and towelled yourself dry.
+6 - Swimming is great for the heart but sloppy for the skin.
+Or in other words, 85% of suncream protection is gone by the time you've emerged from your dip and towelled yourself dry.
 Reapply.
-Regularly – as in after every time you get out.
+Regularly - as in after every time you get out.
+Yes, it's annoying.
+But not as annoying as sunburn.

 7 - Double down on protecting the kids.
 Their skin is even more sensitive (and, hopefully, has more years of protection ahead of it.)
 Hat, cream, clothes and shades (if you can get them to keep them on.
 And if you can, let me know how you do it, won't you?!
 The sunglasses, that is.
 I don't actually have issues with the hat, cream and clothes ;-) )